Increshi/gsoc/README.md

 This will start listener script which receives messages from Switch

 ## Step 7: Run the Send Python script
-In another shell, run the followin command:
+In another shell, run the following command:
 ```bash
 $ sudo $(which python3) send.py --pcap pcap/flows.pcap
 ```